 – Photo Updated:

-Beyond this data, though, these kids have lives in progress.
+Beyond this data for the children for adoption profiles, though, these kids have lived in progress.
 They have seen things, felt things, and just like prospective adoptive parents, they are just as nervous about fitting into a new family as you are wondering how you will fit into their life.

 Behind the Smiles